Frequently Asked Questions

 Q. How do I book an appointment?

 Q. Will it hurt?

 A. All dental cleanings can feel a bit uncomfortable at times but no more uncomfortable than when you have your own teeth cleaned by your hygienist.
-Even that level of comfort may vary form person to person just as it may vary from pet to pet.
+Even that level of comfort may vary from person to person just as it may vary from pet to pet.
 We are always aware of your pet’s comfort level and may offer breaks if we can see that your pet is becoming sore or showing signs of discomfort.
-If you pet is crying, extra wiggly or aggressive we may offer sedation with your permission to keep you pet calm for the dentas so we may achieve the best results for your pet’s oral health.
+If you pet is crying, extra wiggly or aggressive; we may offer sedation with your permission to keep your pet calm for the cleaning so that we may achieve the best results for your pet’s oral health.

-Q. Do you use Novocain on my pet’s gums?
+Q. Do you use novocaine on my pet’s gums?

 A. No. Most pets tolerate the cleaning without any noticeable pain.
 If we notice any signs of pain, we stop the dental request permission to offer sedation to allow your pet get through the procedure free of pain.

 Q. Do you use fluoride on my pet’s teeth?